This doth be a machine-wrought text which may contain errors!

 Internet → Router/Gateway → Firewall → Switch → Devices (PCs, servers, APs)

-The Switch doth bind all within, and the Router/Firewall doth govern what passeth forth and back.
+The switch doth connect all things internally, and the router/firewall doth govern what entereth and departeth.

 Task the First – Map Thy Home Network